rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 comments: true
 ---

-When building software we sometimes have the need to build so it can for years.
+When building software we sometimes have the need to build it in a way so it can for years.
 Some projects I've worked on was software that was almost 10 years old.
 Within these 10 years a lot changes.
 For example language changes, framework changes and libraries that need to be replaced.
 In these cases the software needs to be build in a way to handle change with little impact.